tbrowder/zola-blogs.us/index.md

 file for an example.

-In the authors' directories, blog entries will be entered in subdirectories named by ISOish foramat *yyyy-mm-yyThhmmZ*.
+In the authors' directories, blog entries will be entered in subdirectories named by ISOish format *yyyy-mm-yyThhmmZ*.
 All entries there must be referenced in a file named "blog.md".

 An example author's blog layout would look something like